emersonxflemi/Projects/Excel_Analysis/kickstarter-analysis.md

-# kickstarter-analysis
+# Kickstarter-Analysis
+by Emerson Fleming
 The following repository contains an analysis on trends of Kickstarter data
-# Kickstarting with Excel
-by Emerson Fleming

 ## Overview of the Project